-The Professional Team will need all actual input and output files to verify the modeling organization's sensitivity and uncertainty analyses results for loss costs as specified in Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis.
+A. The Professional Team will need all actual input and output files to verify the modeling organization sensitivity and uncertainty analyses results for hurricane loss costs as specified in Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis.
 The following explanation is provided to clarify which files the modeling organization must submit.
-Compliance in submitting these files will eliminate the need for the Professional Team to request these files during the onsite review and to allow verification of the results prior to the on-site review.
+Compliance in submitting these files will eliminate the need for the Professional Team to request these files during the on-site review and to allow verification of the results prior to the on-site review.

 Sensitivity Analysis.
-The first worksheet in the Excel file "FormS6Input15.xlsx" is entitled "Sen Anal all Variables."
-This worksheet contains Latin hypercube samples (LHS) consisting of 100 random combinations of the following seven model input variables for each of three categories of hurricanes (1, 3, and 5):
+The first worksheet in the Excel file "FormS6Input17.xlsx" is entitled "SA all Variables."
+This worksheet contains Latin hypercube samples (LHS) consisting of 100 random combinations of the following seven hurricane model input variables for each of three categories of hurricanes (1, 3, and 5):

-- CP = central pressure (in millibars) - Rmax = radius of maximum winds (in statute miles) - VT = translational velocity (forward speed in miles per hour) - Model shape parameter such as the Holland B parameter - CF = conversion factor for converting the modeled gradient winds to surface winds (or an optional additional input variable if conversion factor is not used) - FFP = far field pressure (in millibars) - Quantiles for possible additional input variable (use is optional)

-Modeling organizations might choose to use some variation of these input variables.
-For example, the modeling organization might choose not to use the "model shape parameter," but choose to include the "quantile" variable.
-The actual LHS files used by the modeling organization shall be submitted including the identification of the input parameters that were used.
-The modeling organization shall also submit the loss cost output files for the sensitivity analysis portion of Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis.
+- 1. CP = central pressure (in millibars) - 2.
+Rmax = radius of maximum winds (in statute miles) - 3.
+VT = translational velocity (forward speed in miles per hour) - 4.
+Hurricane model shape parameter such as the Holland B parameter - 5.
+CF = conversion factor for converting the modeled gradient winds to surface winds (or an optional additional input variable if conversion factor is not used) - 6.
+FFP = far field pressure (in millibars) - 7.
+Quantiles for possible additional input variable (use is optional) - B. Modeling organizations might choose to use some variation of these input variables.
+For example, the modeling organization might choose not to use the "hurricane model shape parameter," but choose to include the "quantile" variable.
+The actual LHS files used by the modeling organization shall be submitted including the identification of the input parameters that were used. - C. The modeling organization shall also submit the hurricane loss cost output files for the sensitivity analysis portion of Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis.

 Uncertainty Analysis.
-Worksheets 2-8 in the Excel file "FormS6Input15.xlsx" are used for the uncertainty analysis portion of Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis, and are labeled, as follows:
+Worksheets 2-8 in the Excel file "FormS6Input17.xlsx" are used for the uncertainty analysis portion of Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis, and are labeled, as follows:

-- 2. Unc Analysis for CP
+- 2. UA for CP

-- 3. Unc Analysis for Rmax
+- 3. UA for Rmax

-- 4. Unc Analysis for VT
+- 4. UA for VT

-- 5. Unc Analysis for Shape Parameter
+- 5. UA for Shape Parameter

-- 6. Unc Analysis for CF
+- 6. UA for CF

-- 7. Unc Analysis for FFP
+- 7. UA for FFP

-- 8. Unc Analysis for Quantile
+- 8. UA for Quantile

-The modeling organization shall submit the loss cost output files for the uncertainty analysis portion of Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis, corresponding to worksheets 2-8.

-Include the disclosures and displays as noted in the Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis, instructions in a submission appendix.
+- D. The modeling organization shall submit the hurricane loss cost output files for the uncertainty analysis portion of Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis, corresponding to worksheets 2-8. - E. Include the disclosures and displays as noted in the Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis, instructions in a submission appendix.